GreggHwzz/Torre-Di-Pizza/README.md

 2. Start by running `Form1` to enter and submit new pizza orders.
 3. Open `Form2`, which will automatically start listening for new orders from the RabbitMQ queue and display them.
 4. Run `Form3` to handle order notifications and to perform customer-related actions.

-### Executing Forms

-In Visual Studio:

-- Set multiple startup projects by going to `Solution Properties -> Common Properties -> Startup Project`.
-- Choose 'Start' action for `Form1`, `Form2`, and `Form3`.
-- Click 'OK', and then start the solution.

-Alternatively, you can manually start each form from the Visual Studio debugger or by navigating to the output directory (`/bin/Debug/`) and running the executables directly.

-## Contributions

-To contribute to this project, please create a fork and submit a pull request with your proposed changes.

-## License

-This project is licensed under the MIT License - see the LICENSE.md file for details.

----

-**Note**: This README assumes that the user has a basic understanding of Windows Forms applications and RabbitMQ.
-Adjust the content accordingly based on the target users' expertise level.